 4: Attend a New Volunteer Orientation

-These are typically held on Wednesdays or Thursdays, with one morning and one evening option.
-At this point, we will collect a $25 registration fee for each individual who will be volunteering (meaning if a child is volunteering alongside a guardian, both individuals will be required to pay the registration fee).
+Please note, if you decide you’d like to move forward and become a member of our team, we collect a $25 registration fee for each individual who will be volunteering (meaning if a child is volunteering alongside a guardian, both individuals will be required to pay the registration fee).
 This fee allows us to order your volunteer shirt and pay for necessary supplies.

 5: Complete 12 hours of Essential Operations Training